Project-MONAI/monai-code-formatter/README.md

 # Python code formatter with Black
-This action formats the repository's python code with Black.
+This repo implements two options to format python code with Black using GitHub action.
 The formatting changes are submitted back to the source branch (PR that triggered the action).

+#### option 1 using a formatter workflow
+It does not work for pull requests from forks due to a limitation of Github token's write permission.
-## Usage
+##### Usage
 ```yaml
 - uses: project-monai/monai-code-formatter@master
   with: